Court-martial of Breaker Morant: Heese case

 The charge concerned the murder of the Lutheran missionary, Reverend Daniel Heese, who had spiritually counselled the eight Afrikaner and Dutch victims at Valdezia.
 It opened on 17 February, with Major Bolton alleging that Heese had been ambushed and shot by Handcock on the orders of Morant.
 Handcock was charged with murder and Morant with inciting.

-The Three Boers Case
+Three Boers case

 Morant and Handcock stood accused of ordering certain troopers and a corporal to shoot Roelf van Staden and both his sons.
 They were found guilty.

 Attack on Pietersburg

 While the trial was underway, Boer commandos launched a surprise attack on Pietersburg.
 Morant and his co-accused were released from their cells and given arms in order to participate in the defence.
-It is reported that they fought bravely, in the direct line of fire, and assisted in the defeat of the attackers.
-Although Major Thomas filed a "plea of condonation", which should have earned them clemency because of their roles in the defence, his request was dismissed by the court.
+It is reported that they fought bravely, in the direct line of fire and assisted in the defeat of the attackers.
+Although Major Thomas filed a "plea of condonation", which can earn them clemency because of their roles in the defence; his request was dismissed by the court.

 The principle of condonation in military law traces back to the "Memorandum on Corporal Punishment" issued by the Duke of Wellington on 4 March 1832:

-According to Clode's Military Forces of the Crown (1869):

 Superior orders defence

 Major Thomas argued that summary executions of surrendered members of the Boer Commandos were justified under what became known, half a century later, as the Nuremberg Defense: namely, that the defendants could not be held criminally or morally responsible because they only followed orders from Lord Kitchener to "take no prisoners".

 In the trial itself, Lieutenant Colonel Hubert Hamilton categorically denied giving Captain Percy Frederic Hunt orders to shoot POWs; he also denied the existence of a coded telegram from him to Lord Roberts.
-Even so, Thomas still demanded the acquittal of his clients on the grounds that they believed that they acted under orders.
+Even so, Thomas still demanded the acquittal of his clients on the grounds that they believed they acted under orders.
 In response, the prosecutor argued that, even if Kitchener had ordered the shooting of prisoners, they were "illegal orders", and that the defendants had no right to obey them.
 The judges agreed with the prosecution and found the defendants guilty.